-For information about the dosage of Saphnelo, including its strengths and how to use the drug, keep reading.
-This medication also has some limitations of use.
+Keep reading for specific information about the dosage of Saphnelo, including its strength and how it’s administered.
 For a comprehensive look at Saphnelo, see this article.

 Note: The reason “-fnia” appears at the end of the drug’s name is to show that the drug is distinct from similar medications that may be created in the future.

 Before you start treatment with Saphnelo, your doctor will recommend the best dosage for you.

 Saphnelo comes as a solution given as an IV infusion by a healthcare professional.

 Saphnelo comes in one strength of 300 milligrams/2 milliliters (mg/mL).

 The following information describes dosages that are commonly used or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.

 Dosage for systemic lupus erythematosus

 The recommended dosage of Saphnelo for systemic lupus erythematosus is a 300-mg infusion given once every 4 weeks.

 Saphnelo is meant to be a long-term treatment.
 If you and your doctor determine that Saphnelo is safe and effective for you, you’ll likely take it long term.